google/git-appraise/README.md

     git appraise submit [--merge | --rebase]

+A more detailed getting started doc is available [here](docs/tutorial.md).

 ## Metadata

 The code review data is stored in git-notes, using the formats described below.